Elvis-12/oracle-sql-tests/README.md

 2. This shows the creation of the tables that are available in the conceptual diagram
 ![image alt](https://github.com/Elvis-12/oracle-sql-tests/blob/501ef54010635aed93bbf3c22d40d137f301adee/PL%20Screenshots/tables%20creation.png)

-3. This show the insertion of data in the passengers table
+3. This shows the insertion of data in the passengers table
 ![image alt](https://github.com/Elvis-12/oracle-sql-tests/blob/main/PL%20Screenshots/inserting%20passengers.png)

-4. This show the insertion of data in the flights table
+4. This shows the insertion of data in the flights table
 ![image alt](https://github.com/Elvis-12/oracle-sql-tests/blob/main/PL%20Screenshots/inserting%20flights.png)

-5.This show the insertion of data in the tickets table
+5.This shows the insertion of data in the tickets table
 ![image alt](https://github.com/Elvis-12/oracle-sql-tests/blob/main/PL%20Screenshots/inserting%20tickets.png)

-6. This show the deletion of the ticket with the id 1002
+6. This shows the deletion of the ticket with the id 1002
 ![image alt](https://github.com/Elvis-12/oracle-sql-tests/blob/main/PL%20Screenshots/delete.png)

 7. This shows the display of data in the flights and tickets tables by selecting all data in them